dgwozdz/HN_SO_analysis/README.md

     questions were flagged as favourites in a certain life spans).
 3)  Using other statistical methods.
 4)  Computing correlations.
-However, Pearson correlation detects only a linear dependence (and should be computed on stationary series) and only answers a question of dependence, not causality.
+However, Pearson correlation detects only a linear dependence (and should be computed on stationary series).

 ## 7\.
 Acknowledgements <a href="#" name="acknowledgments"></a>